 The latter requires shopping around to find the credit card with the lowest possible annual percentage rate, or APR, for which you can qualify.

-Most people wouldn’t buy a home without first shopping around for the best mortgage — which can cost you thousands of dollars over the life of the loan.
-It’s basically the same with credit cards: If you don’t maximize rewards or minimize interest payments, you will lose money every time you swipe.
+Most people wouldn’t buy a home without first shopping around for the best mortgage, which can cost you thousands of dollars over the life of the loan.
+It’s basically the same with credit cards: If you don’t maximize your rewards or minimize your interest payments, you will lose money every time you swipe.

 What’s your take on these findings?
-Share your thoughts below or on Facebook.
+Share your thoughts below or on our Facebook page.